Security Status

 It is strongly recommended that Irish citizens travelling to or in Guinea register with our Embassy in Sierra Leone.

 All Irish nationals need a visa to enter or live in Guinea.
-You can apply for visas for both private and business travel and residency at the Embassy of the Republic of Guinea in London and on the Guinea Online Visa Portal.
+You can apply for visas for both private and business travel and residency at the Embassy of the Republic of Guinea and on the Guinea Online Visa Portal.

 A Yellow Fever certificate is required to enter the country.